-Rose (essential) oil is produced through a labour-intensive procedure of steam distillation.
+A labour-intensive procedure of steam distillation produces rose (essential) oil.
 Just like rose water, the essential oil is also an age-old remedy for treating health conditions and for enhancing beauty.
 There are two main benefits of rose essential oil, but before presenting the details of those benefits, let’s take a look at the therapeutic compounds found in it.

-- Citral: This compound is used in many cosmetics and personal care products, such as moisturizers, aftershave, perfumes, lotions, and bath products.
-It has strong antimicrobial properties and is also used in vitamin A synthesis.
+This compound is common in many cosmetics and personal care products, such as moisturizers, aftershave, perfumes, lotions, and bath products.
+It also has strong antimicrobial properties and plays a role in vitamin A synthesis.

-- Carvone: It is found naturally in essential oils from Rosa damascene, spearmint, and seeds of caraway.
-Carvone is used to give flavour to the food products and also for air freshening products.
-It is used to prevent premature sprouting of stored potatoes.
-Additionally, essential oils containing carvones are also used in alternative medicine.
+Essential oils from Rosa damascene, spearmint, and seeds of caraway contain carvone, because of its ability to give flavour to the food products and also for air freshening products.
+It also prevents premature sprouting of stored potatoes.
+Additionally, essential oils containing carvones are also common in alternative medicine.

-- Citronellol: It is used in insect repellants and as mite attractant.
+It serves as a mite attractant in insect repellants.
 Perfume industry also makes use of this compound.

-- Citronellyl Acetate: It is used as a flavouring agent and fragrance.
-The aroma of roses is attributed to citronellyl acetate, which is why it is also used in laundry products, air care items, and many beauty products.
+It acts as a flavouring agent and fragrance.
+It gives the aroma of roses, which is why it is common in laundry products, air care items, and many beauty products.

-- Farnesol: It is used in floral scents.
+It is in floral scents.
 Farnesol is also a natural pesticide for mites.
-It might be of surprise to you, but Farnesol is also one of 599 additives found in cigarettes.
+It might be of surprise to you, but it is one of 599 additives in cigarettes.

-- Nerol: It is a colourless liquid, which was originally isolated from neroli oil, hence the name.
-Nerol has a floral odour and is used as a fragrance agent in products.
+Nerol, a colourless liquid based off from neroli oil, has a floral odour and serves as a fragrance agent in products.

-- Phenyl Geraniol: It is one of the most commonly used fragrance material, and is also used in flavours, such as pineapple, lemon, orange, plum, lime, and blueberry.
+It is one of the most common fragrance material and is also common in flavours, such as pineapple, lemon, orange, plum, lime, and blueberry.

 Rose essential oil helps against depression

 Researchers took it upon themselves to find out the real benefits of rose oil.
-They took a sample of 28 postpartum (the period beginning immediately after the baby’s birth) women and divided them into two groups.
-It was a four-week study.
-Group 1 was to receive aromatherapy session twice a week.
-A mixture of rose oil and lavender oil (2.5 percent solution) was used for aromatherapy.
+So, they took a sample of 28 postpartum (the period beginning immediately after the baby’s birth) women and divided them into two groups.
+During the four-week study, group 1 received aromatherapy session twice a week.
+Aromatherapy involved a mixture of rose oil and lavender oil (2.5 percent solution).
 Group 2 was a control group.

-After four weeks, the results from group 1 were compared with group 2.
-It was discovered that women in group 1 experienced significant decrease in postpartum depression (PPD) scores.
-The study was published in the journal, Complementary Therapies in Clinical Practice.
+After four weeks, researchers compared the results from group 1 with the ones from group 2.
+They discovered that women in group 1 experienced significant decrease in postpartum depression (PPD) scores.
+They then published the study in the journal, Complementary Therapies in Clinical Practice.

 Rose essential oil heals skin

 As you have discovered in the “benefits of rose water” section, Damask rose is highly beneficial for skin.
 The antimicrobial properties of the rose oil are especially suitable for acne prone skin.
 A 2010 study discovered that rose oil has one of the most potent antibacterial actions when compared to ten other essential oils.
-They also found out that the bacteria, Propionibacterium acnes, is destroyed within five minutes of rose oil (a 0.25% dilution) application.
-Propionibacterium acnes is one of the acne-causing bacteria.
+They also found out that the application of rose oil (a 0.25% dilution) destroyed the bacteria, Propionibacterium acnes within five minutes.
+Additionally, Propionibacterium acnes is one of the acne-causing bacteria.

 Rose oil also increases the permeability of your skin, and the skin can then absorb more of the healthy nutrients that you apply to your skin.